czabransky/nixhome/README.md

 ## Windows

 > [!TIP]
-> If you want to update powershell to version 7+: `winget install --id Microsoft.PowerShell --source winget`
+> If you want to update powershell to version 7+: `winget install --id Microsoft.PowerShell --source winget`, but you will need to configure wezterm to use `pwsh`.
+Also, if you choose to install `Komorebi`, it is currently configured to use `pwsh` as well.

 Install Git and download this repository.